MattGertz/RotatableDie/README.md

 1. Select a die type from the dropdown menu
 2. Choose a color for your die from the color selector
+3. Toggle wireframe mode using the checkbox to switch between solid and wireframe rendering
-3. Interact with the die using mouse controls:
+4. Interact with the die using mouse controls:
    - For 3D dice: Left-click + drag to rotate, right-click + drag for z-axis rotation
    - For the tesseract: Also use middle-click + drag to rotate in 4D space